 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

-Report of the Independent Auditors to the Members of BotOptions (UK) Plc
+Report of the Independent Auditors to the Members of BotOptions (UK) Pic the nature of the industry and sector, control environment and business performance including the remuneration incentives and pressures of key management;